Daio-io/msw-client/README.md

 As of version 1.1.0 you can now set the unit to your country region so that measurements and temperature are returned as you would expect in your region.

-e.g. temperature returns as F for us requests.
+e.g. temperature returns as F for US requests.

 There are three valid unit types: 'uk', 'us' or 'eu'.